 Dr. Betsy DiSalvo

-Dr. DiSalvo is an Associate Professor in the School of Interactive Computing and founder of the Culture and Technology Lab (CAT Lab) and the director of the Human Centered Computing Ph.D. program.
+Dr. DiSalvo is an Associate Professor in the School of Interactive Computing and founder of the Culture and Technology Lab (CAT Lab) and the interim chair of the School of Interactive Computing.
 Her research engages in the study of informal learning and the impact of cultural values on technology use and production.
-DiSalvo’s work has included the development of educational games such as Beats Empire, Hemonauts, and Click!
+Dr. DiSalvo’s work has included the development of educational games such as Beats Empire, Hemonauts, and Click!
 Urban Adventure.
-She has created business like structures within the Institute to promote entry level work in computer science and to scaffold those workers to pursue more advanced computer science skills.
+She has created business-like structures within the Institute to promote entry level work in computer science and to scaffold those workers to pursue more advanced computer science skills.
 These projects include the Glitch Game Testers and DataWorks.

 Learn more about Dr. DiSalvo.